 June 30, 1943 - B-17 victory and B-24 probable

 On June 30, 1943 took off from Lakunai Airfield at Rabaul on a night patrol mission.
-During the flight, he shoot down B-17F "Pluto" 41-24543 and observes it crash into the mountains southeast of Cape Lambert.
+During the mission, he shoot down B-17F "Pluto" 41-24543 and observed it to crash into the mountains southeast of Cape Lambert.
 This was his fifth B-17 victory.
-He also claims a probable claim for a B-24, possibly B-24D 42-40254 that sent Missing In Action (MIA) on the same mission.
+He also claimed a probable claim for a B-24.

-During July, Kudo flew from Lakunai Airfield southward to Ballale Airfield to fly patrol missions over the Shortlands and southern Bougainville area.
+During early July 1943, Kudo flew from Lakunai Airfield southward to Ballale Airfield to fly patrol missions over the Shortlands and southern Bougainville.